 - If the surgery is performed under general anesthesia, you must be fasting for 8 hours before the surgical procedure.

 - Eyelid swelling can be considerable.
 Planning a stay-at-home companion for 24-48 hours adds reassurance and security.

-Upper or lower blepharoplasty procedures usually requires 1 hour of operative time to perform.
+Upper or lower blepharoplasty procedures usually require 1 hour of operative time to perform.

 For the upper eyelid, the incision is concealed in a natural skin crease.
-Excess skin, muscle, and fat are excised is oriented along the upper lid crease.
+Excess skin, muscle, and fat are excised and are oriented along the upper lid crease.
 Lower eyelid blepharoplasty usually is performed by making an incision under the ciliary margin.
-This lid incision permits skin tightening and provides access for excision of excess fat.
-An internal conjunctival incision of the lower eyelid is an option for patients with isolated fat excess of the lower eyelids,
+This lid incision permits skin tightening and provides access for the excision of excess fat.
+An internal conjunctival incision of the lower eyelid is an option for patients with isolated fat excess in the lower eyelids,

 Blepharoplasty incisions are closed with fine caliber sutures.
 Suture removal is usually planned in the first postoperative week.
 Scars are concealed by natural skin creases and eyelashes.
 The procedure is most commonly performed under local anesthesia.
 Blepharoplasty patients are managed as ambulatory outpatients.

 Yes.
 Nonsurgical options include skin resurfacing and filler injections.